sook-tusk/SRMS-Workshop/Project-management/SettingUp_Github_RStudio.md

 Create several private repositories and experiment with github and RStudio.
 When you feel confident, share your project as a public repository!

+# Troubleshoot
+Unstable Internet connection could cause errors when pushing the changes.
+Try again when the connection becomes stable.